-Painting isn’t a super costly change, but it is a time consuming one!
+Painting isn’t a super costly change, but it is a time-consuming one!
 Painting dark RV walls a light color such as white can make a dramatic difference in the interior of your RV.
 RV walls can be challenging to paint though!
 It takes several coats of good primer as well as several coats of good paint to cover RV walls and look good.
 Many people decide to also paint RV cabinets and trim.
-This is quite a bug undertaking but can completely change the look and feel of your rig!
+This is quite a big undertaking, but it can completely change the look and feel of your rig!

 2. Change Curtains

 RVs usually have curtain valances as well as side panel curtains.
 If you don’t like the look of these, they’re fairly easy to tear down.
 You have several options for replacements.
 If you don’t want to make any more holes in the walls (or if you find that you can’t screw any more holes in the wall because it feels like metal—this happened to us!), you can opt to use Command strip hooks and curtain rods.
 You can shop for curtains you like and them cut them down and hem them as necessary, or choose to make your own curtains from your favorite fabric!

 Updated or changing light fixtures is a nice way to put your personal touch of style in your RV.
 If you decide to try this, be sure and make sure to get fixtures rated with voltage compatible for your rig, and compatible bulbs.
 The most common RV light can be replaced with any 12-volt LED light bulb.
 I found several options that worked for our rig on Amazon.